 The Fix: Start by looking for family names.
 The best approach is often to consider names from the other side of the family, though there are no rules!
 Take a creative approach to honor names, and recognize that a great middle might be more than enough to satisfy.
 Or maybe you really are done with honor names after your firstborn, and it’s time to start fresh.

 The Fix: Unless you’re planning to start a family band, chances are that more subtle patterns will never be noticed outside of your family.
 Feel free to let those kinds of quiet requirements go if they don’t lead you to a name you love.
+And even if this child will be the first one in two generations to not get a J name?
+If it feels like the right choice, it’s still okay to start fresh.

 Something happens when you become parents.
 Even if you didn’t know a lot of young children before you welcomed your firstborn, you almost certainly do now.
 You also hear more names – in your older child’s nursery school or playgroup, at swim lessons or church.
 Henry seemed like a reasonably uncommon name when you chose it – but now he’s one of three in your extended circle of friends!
 Even worse?
 One has a brother named Max, and the other has a sister called Sadie – both names on your original shortlist.

 The Fix: The bad news?
 Many of your favorite names might feel off limits in this situation.
 The good news?
 If you know your style, it’s easy to search for substitutes based on those names.
 Max might be gone, but Jude and Kai could still be options.
 And there are dozens of names similar to Sadie, but not yet taken.
+Of course, if the name is really popular, there’s nothing that says you can’t still use the name.

 Most of us would probably agree that sisters should not be named Daisy and Maisie.
 Madeline and Matilda or Leo and Theo would be downright confusing.